 Life-changing.
 Surprising.
-Inspiring: these were some of the words students enrolled in Hand in Hand Powered by AT&T, a science, technology, engineering, art and math (STEAM) summer program, used to describe the experience they had designing four prosthetic hands for children in need using 3D printing technology.
+Inspiring: these were some of the words students enrolled in Hand in Hand, a science, technology, engineering, art, and math (STEAM) summer program, used to describe the experience they had designing four prosthetic hands for children in need using 3D printing technology.

-Hand in Hand, Powered by AT&T exposed 45 students, primarily from local urban middle and high schools, to basic knowledge of anatomy and careers in medical technology, plus fundamental technology skills in 3D printing, engineering design, computer coding and advanced fabrication, in addition leadership training and service learning.
+Hand in Hand exposes students, primarily from local urban middle and high schools, to basic knowledge of anatomy and careers in medical technology, plus fundamental technology skills in 3D printing, engineering design, computer coding, and advanced fabrication, in addition, leadership training and service learning.
 Online open source resources provided by e-NABLE, a global community of volunteers who fabricate assistive devices for people in need all over the world, guided the final design and fabrication of the prosthetic hands.

-This two-week program had tremendous impact on the students, the teachers, and the recipients and their families, too.
-Felice Masumbuko, a rising junior from Lackawanna High School was one of the 15 Project Team Leaders, and he commented, “Thanks to this program, I was able to interact with different types of people with different perspectives and learn from each and everyone one of them.
+This two-week program has a tremendous impact on the students, the teachers, and the recipients and their families, too.
+Felice Masumbuko, a senior from Lackawanna High School in 2018 was one of the 15 Project Team Leaders that year, and commented, “Thanks to this program, I was able to interact with different types of people with different perspectives and learn from each and everyone one of them.
 I also learned how to apply my knowledge to certain tasks I have never done before.”